Save on Pinterest

 Side Curtain air bag ,safety in car

-According to the State Farm web site, these potentially life-saving airbags have become standard on many new cars in recent years.
-Side airbags not only inflate faster than frontal airbags, they usually cover most or all the window space.
-That helps prevent ejections and neck injuries, and keeps tree limbs and metal poles outside in the event of a crash.
+“While not required by regulation,” says State Farm, “these potentially life-saving airbags have become standard on many new cars in recent years.”
+Side airbags not only inflate faster than frontal airbags, they usually cover most or all the window space, which will help prevent ejections and neck injuries and keep any tree limbs and metal poles on the outside in the event of a crash.
+Find out the ways you could be wasting your money when it comes to car maintenance.

 11 / 17